Fayezismail24/Networking-Basics/Mikrotik/MTCNA/Intial Setup/QOS/1.Simple Queue/readme.md

-In MikroTik’s WinBox, a **Simple Queue** is used to manage bandwidth for specific users or devices.
-The configuration in your image shows a hard speed limit applied to a single IP address.
+In MikroTik’s WinBox, a **Simple Queue** is used to manage bandwidth for specific users or devices , subnet  The configuration in the image below  image shows a hard speed limit applied to a single IP address.

 ---